TheTomik1/TheTomik1/README.md

 ### Welcome 👋

 Hey, I am Thomas and I am from Slovakia.
-I am a very passionate about programming and everything related to IT in general.
-I am always looking for new oppurtinities and willing to help anyone if I am is confident about the problem.
-That's all you have to really know about me at the moment. 😎
+I am very passionate about programming and everything related to IT in general.
+I am always looking for new opportunities and willing to help anyone if I am is confident about the problem.
+That's all you have to know about me at the moment. 😎

 <h3 align="center"> 💬 Let's have a chat <h3>
 <h5 align="center">&nbsp;Discord: TheTomik#1414</h5>